coderolls/coderolls-blog/_posts/mongodb/mongodb-atlas/2023-10-23-inserting-documents-in-mongodb-in-java.md

 layout: post
 title: "How To Insert A Document in MongoDB Collection in Java Applications?"
 author: gaurav
-categories: [Java, MongoDB, MongoDB Atlas]
+categories: [Java, MongoDB, MongoDB CRUD Operations]
 toc: true
 description: "In this tutorial, we will see how to insert a document in MongoDB in Java applications."
 ---